Leishman wins CIMB Classic by 5 strokes

 Leishman started strongly with four birdies in the first five holes, before turning in another long birdie putt on the ninth for 31.

-Two more birdies on the 10th and 16th followed and sandwiched his lone bogey at the 13th, before he birdied the final hole and celebrated with a fist pump.
+Two more birdies on the 10th and 16th followed, sandwiched his lone bogey at the 13th, before he birdied the final hole and celebrated with a fist pump.

-"I feel unbelievable right now," Leishman said after securing 500 FedEx Cup points for his victory.

-"I knew that even though I got off to a good start, I still needed to grind because there's some tough holes out there.
-Managed to hit some good shots and this is the result.
-It's great to get back in the winners' circle, excited to be back in Malaysia and leaving with this."

 First-round leader Bronson Burgoon shot a 68 to finish tied for second, along with Emiliano Grillo and Chesson Hadley.

-Thomas finished tied for fifth place after ending the final day with an 8 under 64, along with Gary Woodland (71) and Louis Oosthuizen (69).
+Thomas finished tied for fifth place after ending the final day with an eight-under 64, along with Gary Woodland (71) and Louis Oosthuizen (69).

-Shubhankar Sharma, part of the trio of joint-leaders coming into the final round, faltered on the final day to finish tied for 10th after an even-par 72.
+Shubhankar Sharma, part of the trio of joint-leaders coming into this final round, faltered in the final round to finish tied for 10th after an even par 72.

-"Disappointing, not really happy with the way I finished.
-But again, as always, a great experience for me going forward and I think my game is in a good state for the next two weeks," Sharma said.

-The CIMB Classic is the first of three events in Asia.
-The tour moves on to the CJ Cup in South Korea next week and the World Golf Championships in Shanghai starting on October 25.

 More AP golf: https://apnews.com/tag/apf-Golf and https://twitter.com/AP_Sports